Press (Cardi B song)

-"Press" is a song written and performed by American rapper Cardi B, released as a single on May 31, 2019.
+"Press" is a song by American rapper Cardi B. It was released on May 31, 2019, through Atlantic.
+The song was included on a digital reissue of her second studio album Am I the Drama?
+(2025).
 The single was produced by Slade Da Monsta and Key Wane.
 It debuted and peaked at number 16 on the US Billboard Hot 100.
-The song has been certified platinum by the Recording Industry Association of America (RIAA).
+The song has been certified double platinum by the Recording Industry Association of America (RIAA).
 The parental advisory-labeled music video, starring Cardi B as a naked rampage killer facing a trial, marked her directorial debut.

 Promotion

 In December 2018, Cardi B posted a video to Instagram of her rapping part of the song.
-She later said that she was set to release it soon after, but decided to release the music video for "Money" instead.
-On May 27, 2019, Cardi B tweeted that the "single and official cover art drops this Friday 5/31".
+She later said that she was set to release it soon before teasing it, but decided to release "Money" instead.
+On May 27, 2019, Cardi B tweeted that the "single and official cover art drops this Friday 5/31", that featured the image of Aileen Wuornos in Aileen Wuornos: The Selling of a Serial Killer.
 She shared the cover art of the single, which features her escorted out of a court room entirely naked by a group of men with paparazzi taking pictures of her.